 “One is none, and 2 is one”

-This is in reference to backups.
-If you only have 1 backup, it’s as good as having none because if it fails, your entire project fails.
+If you only have 1 backup, it’s as good as having none because if it fails, your entire project will be lost.
 Having multiple backups just provides extra layers of security.

 You can also consider cloud storage solutions for backing up your files.

-Wedding photographers should plan to give around 800 edited images to their clients for a regular day’s work.
-We’d consider anything in the range of 600 – 1,000 photos to be “normal.”
 We do use this loosely as wedding photographers typically operate as independent businesses, so every photographer may do things a little differently depending on their style and the expectations they set with their clients.